 There are many different conditions that can affect the neck of the womb (cervix), ranging from mild inflammation to cervical cancer.
 Some conditions affecting the cervix are more common than others; some are more serious than others.
-They can all cause different symptoms, such as abnormal bleeding from your vagina, or may not cause any symptoms at all.
+They can all cause different symptoms, such as abnormal bleeding or discharge from your vagina, or may not cause any symptoms at all.

 Some conditions are normal and do not need any treatment.
 The type of treatment, if needed, will depend on the underlying condition.
 Your doctor will be able to discuss with you the most appropriate treatment for you.

-Obviously the symptoms you may experience will depend on the underlying condition.
+The symptoms you may experience will depend on the underlying condition.
 Some women will not have any symptoms at all.
 A problem with the neck of the womb (cervix) may be detected by the doctor or nurse who is examining them for another reason.
 For example, when a cervical smear test is taken.

 Symptoms may include:

 - Abnormal vaginal bleeding.
 For example, bleeding after having sex (intercourse) or bleeding in between your periods.

 - Dyspareunia (pain when having sex).

 Find a range of women's health pharmacy services, delivered by local providers at a time that suits you

 Most conditions that affect your cervix can be diagnosed by examining you.
 However, it is sometimes necessary for other tests to be undertaken.
 For example:

 - Internal swabs may be taken.
 A swab is a small ball of cotton wool on the end of a thin stick.
 It can be gently rubbed on your cervix to obtain samples.